Matherunner/tastools/doc/health.rst

 ~~~~~~~~~~~~~~~~~~~~~

 So why does shooting the target crate when a grenade explodes not work?
 To see
-this, suppose the grande explodes first.
+this, suppose the grenade explodes first.
 The grenade will call
 ``RadiusDamage`` to inflict blast damage onto the target crate.
 After that,
 the crate becomes ``SOLID_NOT``.
 The bullet will therefore miss the crate.
 Suppose the bullet hits the crate first.
 The crate will then break and becomes